V-Z/structure-multi-pbspro/README.md

 cd structure-multi-pbspro/
 ./structure_multi_1_submitter.sh -h
 ```

 Consider copying of both scripts `structure_multi_1_submitter.sh` and `structure_multi_2_qsub_run.sh` into some folder dedicated to store scripts and software like `~/bin/` to have them available in PATH.

-# Adopting the scripts for another clusters and grids than Czech MetaCentrum

-If your cluster/grid is using different scheduling system than [PBS on MetaCentrum](https://wiki.metacentrum.cz/wiki/About_scheduling_system), edit in last section of `structure_multi_1_submitter.sh` the `qsub` line.
-Also, if you need to submit the job to particular queue, change time to run, needed memory or so (e.g. for larger data), edit required resources on that `qsub` line.

-If your cluster/grid is using different method to cleanup of temporal (scratch) directories [than MetaCentrum](https://wiki.metacentrum.cz/wiki/Trap_command_usage), edit or remove `trap` commands in `structure_multi_2_qsub_run.sh`.
-If your cluster/grid is using different method to manage application modules [than MetaCentrum](https://wiki.metacentrum.cz/wiki/Structure), edit or remove the block with `module add` command in `structure_multi_2_qsub_run.sh`.
-If your cluster/grid is using different name of variable pointing to temporal working directory than `SCRATCH` on [MetaCentrum](https://wiki.metacentrum.cz/wiki/Beginners_guide), replace all occurrences of `SCRATCH` by the correct variable name in `structure_multi_2_qsub_run.sh`.

-Of course, improvements, generalizations for easier work on another clusters/grids are welcomed. :-)

 # Usage of the scripts